jmetzger/training-mariadb-galera/galera-geolocation.md

 gmcast.segment
 (default 0)

+# other datacenter 2 -> 1
+gmcast.segment = 1

+# other datacenter 3
+gmcast.segment = 2

 Let us setup a second datacenter.
 Using segments, the communication will only be done to 1 node on the other side (other datacenter)